haarcuba/pimped_subprocess/README.md

 # Pimped Subprocess
-This is a library of "pimped up" subprocess modules with monitoring and remote (SSH) capabilities.
+This is a library of "pimped up" subprocess modules with monitoring capabilities.

 ## Installation